jurajseffer/SmartyModule/README.md

 Version 1.0.2

-### INSTALLATION
+## INSTALLATION

-clone it
+* clone it

-add it to the modules-part in your application.config.php
+* add it to the modules-part in your application.config.php

-edit SmartyModule/config/module.config.php as you wish
+* edit SmartyModule/config/module.config.php as you wish

-like it :)
+* like it :)

+## additional Info

+Thank you all for inspiration and help to improve it.